bouge13a/MicroMaster/README.md

 Check out the demonstration video as well as other videos on the channel.
 Please like and subscribe for future videos. https://www.youtube.com/watch?v=Cxuv18Nnr2U&t=313s

+# Test and Build
+The firmware will run on a TM4C123GXL launchpad.
+The following steps are the easiest way to test and build the MicroMaster Mini on a launchpad for testing.

+* Connect both USB ports to the host computer.
+* Flash the .out file in the Debug directory to the TM4C123GXL using LMFlash (found on TI website)
+* Set up a virtual COM port with the TM4C using Putty
+* Start testing the MicroMaster Mini firmware!
+* Find a bug and report an issue.

+Note: Some resistors will have to be removed from the launchpad to get full functionality (R9 and R10).
+The I2C sniffer will not work unless these resistors are removed.

 # Developers
 The MicroMaster Mini is still very much under development.
 The purpose of making this project open sourced is to get the community involved.
 There is still a ton of work to do.
 If you have any of the following skills and would like to contribute, please email me at stephan@micromaster.io.
 I am very responsive, so don't hesitate to reach out.